Labia

-The labia are part of the female genitalia; they are the major externally visible portions of the vulva.
-In humans, there are two pairs of labia: the labia majora (or the outer labia) are larger and thicker, while the labia minora are the inner folds of skin between the outer labia that surround and protect the opening (known as a vestibule).
-Inside the vestibule are the openings of the vagina and the urethra.
-Upward from the labia minora is the clitoral hood that protects the clitoris.
+The labia are the major externally visible structures of the vulva.
+In humans and other primates, there are two pairs of labia: the labia majora (outer lips) are large and thick folds of skin that cover the vulva's other parts, while the labia minora (inner lips) are the folds of skin between the outer labia that surround and protect the urethral and vaginal openings, as well as the glans clitoridis.

+In other mammals, the labia majora are not present and the labia minora are instead referred to as the labia vulvae.

 Etymology

 Labium (plural labia) is a Latin-derived term meaning "lip".
-Labium and its derivatives (including labial, labrum) are used to describe any lip-like structure, but in the English language, labium often specifically refers to parts of the vulva.
+Labium and its derivatives (including labial, labrum) are used to describe any lip-like structure, but in the English language, labia often specifically refers to parts of the vulva.